kata-ai/kata-platform-docs/docs/faq/migration.md

 Yes, you should be able to build your own NL and CMS under a migrated Project.
 Should something goes wrong, feel free to reach out to us at support@kata.ai

-## In case of any questions or issues, to whom should I talk to?
+## I have other questions/issues, to whom should I talk to?

 Please contact us at support@kata.ai